siwooyong/Codalab-Microsoft-COCO-Image-Captioning-Challenge/README.md

-** After a number of later studies, pretrained gpt2 embedding layer performed best.
+** After a number of later studies, pretrained gpt2 embedding layer performed best.(check model.py)

+/

+## encoder : resnet101
+I used resnet101 as an encoder.
+At the beginning of training, we did not include encoders (resnet) in trainable params, but later re-training by including encoders parameters for the trained capture models showed improved performance.(fine-tuned)

+/

+## decoder : gru_cell
+* The decoder structure is the simplest structure, but I used one trick.
+The image input was separated into several tokens and put into the gpt2 hidden layer.
+This means that 10 image tokens, along with 20 word tokens (N, 30, 768) are input to gpt2.

+* Of course, there is no label for image token, so the loss function contains the latter 20 (N, 20, 768) of the (N, 30, 768).